bitshifter/bitshifter.github.io/_posts/2020-04-12-mathbench-build-timings.md

 `vek` also has some surprising issues around disabling default features and support for no_std. `vek` has the largest total build time of all the crates tested, but it's self time is only 25% of the total build time and building dependences are the other 75% or 30 seconds on my laptop.
 Looking at [vek build timings] the `serde` and `serde_derive` crates are a large chunk of that 30 seconds, According to crates.io the in the 0.10.1 release that I was using, `serde` is an optional dependency.
 OK, so I'll build `vek` with `default-features = false`, but this is intended for use with no_std so if you just disable default features `vek` doesn't build at all.
 To build with no_std you need to manually add the `libm` feature, which I assume will link the necessary math routines.
 I imagine that this will have the same performance implications that it did for `nalgebra`.
 On the bright side this bought the total build time down to 7.54 seconds!.
-If you are still building for std though things get a bit trickier, you need to manually add the `num-traits/std` feature.
+If you are still building for std though things get a bit trickier.
+You need to manually add the `num-traits/std` feature.
 Doing this I was able to build in 6.93 seconds.
-Initially I tried disabling default features and enabling std again but this adds the `serde/std` feature, pulling in the `serde` and `serde_derive` crates which were supposed to be optional.
+Initially I tried disabling default features and enabling `std` again but this adds the `serde/std` feature, pulling in the `serde` and `serde_derive` crates which were supposed to be optional.
+I removed the `serde/std` from the `std` feature of `vek` and it compiled, so perhaps it isn't necessary.
+Removing it certainly makes the default build a lot faster.

 I'm glad it is possible but it's really not obvious how to build with default features disabled.